 You can either bring your own tent and pitch up in the forest for around 165 NOK a night, or book one of the campsite’s cabins.
 The smallest ones on offer, called ‘economy’ cottages, come with two bunk beds and basic cooking facilities.

 There’s no running water but for around 595 NOK per night (that’s for the whole cabin), you’ll get a warm place to sleep, along with access to bathroom and kitchen facilities over in the main building.
-With a little bit of luck, you’ll get a chance to see the northern lights at night – otherwise, try these spots nearby.
+With a little bit of luck, you’ll get a chance to see the northern lights at night with this tour – otherwise, try these spots nearby.

 Wifi is included in the price (albeit a rather slow connection), while bedding and towels cost an extra 100 NOK.
 You also need to pay a 150 NOK cleaning fee at the end of your stay, but if you’re travelling with a partner or as a group, Tromsø Camping is without doubt one of the cheapest options available in town.